BWeng20/jSVG/README.md

 the draw-resolution on the fly if the user moves the app from on screen to another.
 Fixed bitmaps will get blurry.

 Using vector graphics for the actual drawing has no issue with it.

+Nevertheless, ShapePointer has a method to export a BufferedImage that can be used this way (and can also be written to file via ImageIO).
+The Screenshots here are produced this way.